 Bangladesh's opposition leader Khaleda Zia to be freed from jail-minister

-Khaleda, who has been ailing, has been in jail since she was convicted in a graft case in February 2018.
+Khaleda, 74, who has twice been prime minister, has been in jail since she was convicted in a graft case in February 2018.
+Her health has been deteriorating for months and she was moved to a hospital in April last year.
+The government decided to release Khaleda in response to appeals from her family, Huq said.

+Khaleda, who shares a long-standing rivalry with incumbent Prime Minister Sheikh Hasina, was later convicted in a separate graft case following her initial conviction in early 2018.
+Her Bangladesh Nationalist Party says the cases were fabricated and aimed at keeping her away from politics.

+She has been unable to secure bail despite repeated appeals.
+In February, the High Court again rejected her bail plea.
+Khaleda's brother, Shamim Iskander, thanked the government for its decision of releasing her saying: "We're very happy with the decision."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)